leratamaloke/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
 EXPLANATION OF THE SCRIPT AND HOW THE CODE WORKS

-#Getting and Cleaning Data - Course Project

-##The course project consists of the following files.

-run_analysis.R
-CodeBook.md
-tidy.txt
-###run_analysis.R The R script performs the following data preprocessing steps.
+The R script performs the following data preprocessing steps.

 Check if the working directory contains the folder "data" and if, necessary, creates one Download the project dataset into the "data" directory